How to scan applications with restricted access

-If your target is secured with HTTP Basic Authentication, you can pass the username & password in the target URL.
-It can be passed in the following format:
+If your target is secured with HTTP Basic Authentication, pass credentials directly in the target URL.

 HTTP Basic Authentication